italia/spid-cie-oidc-docs/docs/en/flusso_autenticazione.rst

     :width: 100%

-Following, the descriptions of the flow steps, with the numbers indicated in the picture.
+In the following, the descriptions of the flow steps, with the numbers indicated in the picture.

   #.
 The User, in the access page of the Relying Party (RP):